1) Complete an Application for Admission

 Need help paying for college or want to apply for a scholarship?
 Just complete a FAFSA application online.
 Once that’s submitted, your award notification will be emailed to you and you can meet with a financial aid advisor to discuss grant and loan options.
 Easily keep track of your progress with our Financial Aid Checklist.
 Clark State’s FAFSA school code is 004852.

-3) Send Your Transcript
+3) Send Your Transcript or Take the Placement Tests

 If you’ve attended regionally accredited colleges other than Clark State, request that your transcript(s) be sent to us.
 If your previous college credits allow you to bypass the placement tests (college-level English and math), an unofficial copy of your transcript may be used for the first semester only.
 To register for subsequent semesters and to have transfer credits evaluated, you must provide an official copy of your transcript.
 Send all transcripts to: Clark State Admissions Office, P.O.
 Box 570, Springfield, OH 45501.
 Transcripts must be received in a sealed envelope in order to be considered official.